 Los Angeles, CA (PRWEB) January 14, 2013

-U.S. Bank is helping hundreds of San Francisco teachers and thousands of students improve their financial literacy knowledge and skills.
+U.S. Bank is helping hundreds of Los Angeles teachers and thousands of students improve their financial literacy knowledge and skills.

-U.S. Bank employee volunteers are supporting this effort by providing student training and teacher support in classrooms.
-The training will be done in partnership with California Council on Economic Education, the leading provider of financial literacy training to K–12 teachers in California.
+U.S. Bank employee volunteers are supporting this effort by providing student training and teacher support in classrooms and mentor training events.
+Training will be done in partnership with California Council on Economic Education, the leading provider of financial literacy training to K–12 teachers in California.

 Economics and financial education training will be delivered through EconWorks, CCEE’s innovative, online learning platform with highly scalable economics and financial literacy curricula.
 All lessons align with California’s Common Core Standards in Mathematics, Reading, English Language Arts and History/Social Studies.

 In addition to accessing programs on EconWorks, in-person teacher training at professional development workshops are scheduled in Los Angeles, CA on January 18 for the Learning, Earning and Investing program; and February 4 for the Financial Advisor Challenge student contest.

 “Lack of solid personal financial literacy is an epidemic in California and throughout the nation.
 Weak financial skills have the potential to leave California with a generation of young people who are not prepared to become tomorrow’s citizens, workers, consumers and savers,” noted William Coffin, CCEE Chairman.
 “We are grateful to U.S. Bank and its employee volunteers for their generous support that allows us to make a significant difference in improving student financial literacy in these communities.”